BestTimesToVisit.com Logo

 nature

-Escape the crowds by venturing onto the less-trafficked paths around Lengshuikeng, known for its unique milky hot springs and the historic "Milk Pond."
-Keep an eye out for the diverse birdlife and enjoy the tranquility of these often-overlooked trails.
+Escape the crowds by exploring the less-traveled paths around Lengshuikeng, known for its unique milky hot springs and a serene lake.
+Keep an eye out for the 'Milk Pond,' which appears white due to mineral deposits.
+This area offers a peaceful retreat and a chance to spot diverse birdlife amidst lush greenery.

 Best time: Mar-May